ava-labs/Simplex/README.md

 Rotating a leader every few seconds carries a network bandwidth, disk I/O and CPU overhead that should be avoided if possible.

 To that end, in our adaptation of Simplex, the application can hint to the consensus layer whether it expects a block to be proposed.
-Indeed, nodes of our adaptation of Simplex will only vote on the empty block if the application hints that a block should be proposed by the leader.
+Nodes of our adaptation of Simplex will only vote on the empty block if the application hints that a block should be proposed by the leader.

 It is up to the application to ensure that transactions arrive to the leader and to most of the nodes.